top of page

 2. Peace with anxiety centres around developing emotional resilience and the ability to adapt to stressors.
 Rather than striving for a state of constant calmness, you can focus on building the skills and resources needed to bounce back from anxiety-inducing situations.
 This approach involves cultivating a growth mindset, learning from setbacks, and developing healthy coping strategies to navigate the ups and downs of life with anxiety.

 3. Peace with anxiety comes through acceptance and integration of their anxious thoughts and feelings.
 Instead of resisting or fighting against anxiety, you start to embrace it as a natural aspect of your lived experience.
 By acknowledging and accepting the anxiety without judgment, you can reduce the power it holds over you and find greater freedom to live authentically.
-Through self-compassion, self-awareness, and honouring your emotions without being defined by them, not only you can reduce anxious thoughts and feelings, but you can make better choices because of the warning nature of anxiety.
+Through self-compassion, self-awareness, and honouring your emotions without being defined by them, not only can you reduce anxious thoughts and feelings, but you can make better choices because of the warning nature of anxiety.

 Each person's journey toward peace is unique, and it is up to you to explore and honour what peace means to you personally.
 Whether it's finding inner calmness, building emotional resilience, or embracing acceptance, or all of the above, the path to peace with anxiety is as diverse and individualized as the people who walk it.